INM-6/narci/README.md

   to corresponding tag, release version.
 * Remove previous dev version persistent URL to avoid unreachble links.
   There should be only single development persistent URL at a time.

+## Versions

+`versions` directory contains all production releases prior to dev version.
+It contains turtle syntax file in `.tll` extension and auto-converted HBP compatible JSON-LD format with `.json` extension.

 # How to cite